bioc/megadepth/README.md

     #>    --annotation <bed>                      Only output the regions in this BED applying the argument to --op to them.
     #>    --op <sum[default], mean, min, max>     Statistic to run on the intervals provided by --annotation
     #>    --sums-only                             Discard coordinates from output of summarized regions
+    #>    --distance (2200[default])              Number of base pairs between end of last annotation and start of new to consider in the same BigWig query window (a form of binning) for performance.
+This determines the number of times the BigWig index is queried.
+    #>    --unsorted (off[default])               There's a performance improvement *if* BED file passed to --annotation is 1) sorted by sort -k1,1 -k2,2n (default is to assume sorted and check for unsorted positions, if unsorted positions are found, will fall back to slower version)
     #>    --bwbuffer <1GB[default]>               Size of buffer for reading BigWig files, critical to use a large value (~1GB) for remote BigWigs.
     #>                                            Default setting should be fine for most uses, but raise if very slow on a remote BigWig.
     #>
     #>
     #>  BAM Input: